-- A. If during any project, cultural resources that may be eligible for listing on the NRHP are discovered, or unanticipated effects on historic properties are found, then: - 1.
+- A. If during any project, cultural resources that may be eligible for listing on the NRHP discovered, or unanticipated effects on historic properties are found, then: - 1.
 Construction activities that could adversely affect the resource will be paused within the immediate area, and the appropriate Navy CR personnel meeting the professional qualifications standards as cited in Stipulation I.D.2. shall be notified. - 2.
 Upon notification, Navy CR personnel shall assess the discovery or unanticipated effect. - a.
-If Navy CR personnel determine that the discovery may include Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C. § 3001 et seq) cultural items or associated items, work in the vicinity of the discovery shall halt and applicable provisions of NAGPRA and its implementing regulations (43 CFR Part 10) shall be followed. - 3.
+If Navy CR personnel determine that the discovery does or may include human remains and/or cultural items subject to the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C. § 3001 et seq; 88 FR 86518), work in the vicinity of the discovery shall halt and applicable provisions of NAGPRA and its implementing regulations (43 CFR Part 10) shall be followed. - 3.
 Navy CR personnel shall make a determination of eligibility regarding the resource, and make recommendations to avoid or minimize adverse effects on historic properties. - a.
 If Navy CR personnel find the affected cultural resource does not meet NRHP Criteria as set forth at 36 CFR § 60.4, as amended, they shall document the finding for inclusion in the annual report (Stipulation VIII) and work will resume. - b.
 If Navy CR personnel find the affected cultural resource is eligible for the NRHP, they shall assess the situation to identify available options to avoid or minimize adverse effects on the historic property. - (1) If the project can be reasonably modified to avoid adverse effects on historic properties, and NAS Fallon can implement the modifications, the project will proceed.
-Determinations and project modifications made under this stipulation shall be documented for inclusion in the annual report (Stipulation VIII). - (2) If adverse effects on historic properties cannot be avoided, then NAS
+Determinations and project modifications made under this stipulation shall be documented for inclusion in the annual report (Stipulation VIII). - (2) If adverse effects on historic properties cannot be avoided, then NAS Fallon shall notify the SHPO and consulting parties to this PA who may attach religious or cultural significance to the historic